Chapter 2 Introduction to Git

 Essentially at this point, you have files which contain a variety of changes.
 These will show up in the git window in the right hand side of your screen looking like this:

-- R (purple): a file which has been renamed or moved.
+R | Purple | Renamed or moved | A file that has been renamed or moved. |

 That’s it!
 You’re now ready to move on to the most important stage; committing.